Unemployment hitting hard on Dandy

 Being culturally diverse comes with great advantages and its own challenges.

-CEO of Ability works, Sue Boyce said the unemployment rate in Greater Dandenong is astronomically high, particularly amongst the migrant communities.
+CEO of Ability Works Sue Boyce said the unemployment rate in Greater Dandenong was astronomically high, particularly among the migrant communities.

 “There’s a lot of lack of trust between the migrant community and employers because of the very big differences, compared to the country they’ve come from the employment environment is very different,” Ms Boyce said.